 Mini Sheepadoodles, Standard Sheepadoodles, Giant Schnoodles

 Non Drooling and Non Shedding Newfoundlands the Newfkom

 The non drooling and non shedding Newfoundland

 Specializing in large hypoallergenic dogs for protection!

 Komondor and the Newfkom TM (the non drooling Newfoundland hybrid)

-We breed the Sheepadoodle in standard and mini.
+We breed the Sheepadoodle in three sizes